telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdffilesource.md

 	}
 {{endregion}}

->You can use the indexer of the Pages property to obtain a specific page of the document and, using [PdfStreamWriter]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfstreamwriter-pdfstreamwriter%}), split it in a separate file.
+>You can use the indexer of the Pages property to obtain a specific page of the document and split it.
+Then, you can save the separated page using [PdfStreamWriter]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfstreamwriter-pdfstreamwriter%}).

 ## See Also